The MBI, originally called Institute for Nonlinear Optics and Short Pulse

 is evaluated externally on a regular basis.
 So far this was done by the German

-Science Council in the year 1998 and by the Senate of the Leibnizgemeinschaft in the year 2005.
+Science Council in the year 1998 and by the Senate of the Leibnizgemeinschaft in the years 2005 and 2012.